LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/refresh-token/overview.md

 - **Refresh Access Token by Refresh Token:** While [this](/api/v2/customer-identity-api/refresh-token/refresh-access-token-by-refresh-token) API requires that you already have a valid refresh_token, you can pass in a refresh_token to obtain both a new access_token and a new refresh_token.

+> **Note:** The refresh token feature is enabled for all consumers  by default.
+However, if you prefer not to receive the refresh token when creating a session and only want the access token, you can contact [**LoginRadius Support**](https://adminconsole.loginradius.com/support/tickets/open-a-new-ticket).

 ##Revoking the Refresh Token